winglang/wing/docs/wingsdk-api.md

 public synth(): string
 ```

+Synthesize the app.

+This creates a tree.json file and a .wx file in the
-Synthesize the app into an `app.wx` file.
-Return the path to the file.
+app's outdir, and returns a path to the .wx file.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>